GuillermoBarreto/CodingBat/README.md

 # CodingBat
-I will use this repo just to start my study of java.
+I will use this repo just to start my java journey.